R. U. Sirius

-At one time, he was a regular columnist for Wired News and San Francisco Examiner, and contributing writer for Wired and Artforum International.
-He's also written for Rolling Stone, Time, Esquire and other publications.
-Sirius has written several hundred articles and essays for mainstream and subculture publications.
-He was editor-in-chief of Axcess magazine in 1998, GettingIt.com 1999–2000, and H+ Magazine 2008–2010.
+Sirius has written for Wired and Wired News, San Francisco Examiner, Artforum, Rolling Stone, Time, Esquire and many other publications.

 Activities

+1980s

+From 1984 onward, Sirius edited a counterculture magazine that started as High Frontiers with a focus on recreational drug use.
+In 1988 it was renamed Reality Hackers to reflect increased content about digital culture issues.
+The following year it became Mondo 2000.

 1990s

+Sirius left Mondo 2000 in 1993, and the magazine folded in 1998 after 17 issues.

-In 1993 R.U.
-Sirius was quoted in The Nation magazine about the internet and its future.
+In 1993, Sirius was quoted in The Nation magazine about the internet and its future.
 This July 1993 piece, The Whole World is Talking, was The Nation's first article about the internet.

-Sirius recruited Timothy Leary to be a contributing editor for Mondo 2000 and has taught an online course in Leary's philosophy for the Maybe Logic Academy.
+Sirius recruited Timothy Leary to be a contributing editor for Mondo 2000 and taught an online course in Leary's philosophy for the Maybe Logic Academy.
 He co-authored Leary's last book, Design for Dying (1998), and wrote the introduction for a 1998 edition of Leary's 1968 book The Politics of Ecstasy.

 Sirius appeared in the films Synthetic Pleasures (1995) and Conceiving Ada (1997).
 His mid-1990s techno-rock band Mondo Vanilli recorded an unreleased CD titled IOU Babe for Trent Reznor's Nothing Records.
-The music was available on the internet for several years and is currently available on bandcamp IOU Babe, by Mondo Vanilli.
+The music is available on Bandcamp IOU Babe, by Mondo Vanilli.